woernerm/luxury_python_template/README.md

     This is an example function for encrypting passwords.

     Args:
-        pw: The password to be encrypted.
+        password: The password to be encrypted.
     """

     return hashlib.md5(str(password).encode("utf-8"))